 - Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
 When the batter is in the muffin pan, gently smooth the tops with a butter knife prior to baking.

-- Fill the Muffin Tins to the Top- Make sure to fill each muffin cup all the way to the top.
+- Fill the Muffin Tins to the Top- Make sure to fill each muffin cup almost all the way to the top.
 You want the muffins to have height.

 This recipe makes 6 jumbo size muffins.